oortcloud/meteorite/README.md

 Interesting things that might not be obvious

   * The `meteor` specification is not required.
 Meteor's public repo checked out to the master branch is the default.
 You can specify `meteor.branch` and `meteor.git` to use alternate branches and forks respectively.
+Or you can use `meteor.tag` to stick to a single release of meteor (e.g. `v0.5.0`).

   * `moment` and `fork-me` packages are grabbed from [the central repo](https://atmosphere.meteor.com).
 Notice also that they both specify the version but `moment`'s specification is more terse.